SynBioDex/SBOL-visual/SEPs/SEP_V007.md

 ![glyph specification](https://raw.githubusercontent.com/SynBioDex/SBOLv-realizations/90e8478/Glyphs/cut/stem-top-specification-shield.png)

 ### Notes
-Junction is a general glyph for all zero-length sequence features, including insertion and deletion sites and X-ase cut sites.
+ Biopolymer Location is a general glyph for all zero- and one-length sequence features, including insertion and deletion sites and X-ase cut sites.

-Junction does not cover stability sites, since their length is typically non-zero.
+Biopolymer Location does not cover stability sites, since their length is typically multiple bases / amino acids.

 ## 3. Examples <a name='example'></a>